Emacs: Stop Cursor Going into Minibuffer Prompt

 By Xah Lee.
 Date: .
 Last updated: .

-in emacs minibuffer prompt, when you press the left arrow key, the cursor will move back all the way over the prompt text.
-This is annoying because user often will hold down Alt+b to move back by word to edit, and when user starts to type something, emacs will say “This is read-only”.
-Then you have to manually move cursor out of the prompt.
-You can try it now by Alt+x query-replace.
+in emacs Minibuffer prompt, when you press the left arrow key, the cursor moves back all the way over the prompt text.
+This is annoying because when you start to type, you get error “This is read-only”.

 ;; minibuffer, stop cursor going into prompt